 Joel D. Reich joined NetApp in 2002 and was appointed executive vice president of product operations in June 2015.
+He is currently executive vice president and general manager of the NetApp Storage Systems and Software business unit.
+He is responsible for overseeing the strategy and development of the NetApp product and solutions portfolio.
 He is responsible for overseeing the strategy, development and manufacturing operations of the NetApp product and solutions portfolio.
 From April 2011 to June 2015, Mr. Reich served as NetApp's senior vice president of the Hyperscale Storage Group.
 Before that time, he served in various NetApp Data ONTAP engineering leadership roles.
-Before joining NetApp, Joel was vice president of marketing and product operations for HighGround Systems, Inc. He also held the position of director of product management at Data General Corporation and EMC Corporation and was director of sales and marketing for Conner Peripherals Storage Systems Group.
+Before joining NetApp, he was vice president of marketing and product operations for HighGround Systems, Inc. He also held the position of director of product management at Data General Corporation and EMC Corporation and was director of sales and marketing for Conner Peripherals Storage Systems Group.
 Mr. Reich holds a bachelor's degree from Lehigh University.